rehierl/node-tree-outliner/1-2-0-node-trees/2-0-operations.md

 * `(or: (Tree,Tree) -> Tree)` or `R := (S + T)`

 The union of two trees is in general not a tree.
-That is, depending on both input trees, the result may be a single tree, a non-empty forest of two trees, or none of the two (i.e. a non-empty generic graph).
-Obviously, the goal is a requirement that the result of a union operation is always a single tree.
+That is, depending on both input trees, the result may be a single tree, a forest of two trees, or none of the two (i.e. a generic non-tree graph).
+The focus will obviously be on the requirement that the result of a union of trees needs to be a single tree.

 A forest of trees is defined as the disjoint union of trees.
 The union of two disjoint trees is therefore a disjoint union of trees and thus by definition